Kwiebs/Forpetswithlove/exampleSite/content/english/blog/french-bulldog-complete-guide-care-health-training.md

 ---
-title: French Bulldog Complete Guide: Care, Health, and Training
+title: "French Bulldog Complete Guide: Care, Health, and Training"
 description: Complete guide to French Bulldog care.
 Learn about Frenchie health issues, training tips, grooming needs, nutrition, and how to keep your French Bulldog happy and healthy.
 datepublished: 2026-04-22
 dateModified: 2026-04-22